 1 cup orange juice 1 cup pineapple juice 4 tablespoons grenadine syrup, Ribena or zobo syrup Ice cubes

 In a tall glass, add ice cubes and stir in orange and pineapple juice.

-Place a straw and paper umbrella in your glass and serve.
+Place a straw and paper umbrella in your glass and serve with some snacks.

 - I like to use zobo syrup because it is much more economical than grenadine syrup.

 - Ribena has to be the concentrated one that comes in a bottle.

 You will also enjoy my Nigerian Chapman Mocktail, Iced Tea, Kunnu Aya-Tigernut milk and Easy Homemade Lemonade.

 Do you have any comments, questions or suggestions, please leave a comment below.